 Well, there are tons of blogs, books, and sites out there about requirements engineering.
 If you’d like to get deeper into the topic of requirements engineering, we’d like to recommend the following books:

-This article was brought to you by Usersnap – a visual bug tracking and feedback tool for every web project.
+This article was brought to you by Usersnap – the top-rated customer feedback platform.